GreaterWMS/GreaterWMS/README.md

 <!-- COMMERCIAL LICENSE -->
 ## :old_key: Commercial License

 - Don't worry about Commercial License.
-You will get Free Commercial License while you download the source code .
+You will get Free Commercial License while you download the source code.